katydecorah/katydecorah.github.io/_posts/2013-10-06-apple-picking.md

 ## Saturday

 We woke up early and drove to [Golden Harvest Farms](http://goldenharvestfarms.com/) in Valatie.
-We chose this spot because someone had the bright idea to look up which local apple orchard has the best cider donuts.
+We chose this spot apparently they have the best cider donuts.
+And they do.

-We set out to pick a &frac12; bushel of apples by taste testing all the available varieties.
+We set out to pick a &frac12; bushel of apples and started by taste testing all the available varieties.
 The [jonagolds](http://en.wikipedia.org/wiki/Jonagold) are definitely my favorite.
 Then we picked up a &frac12; dozen donuts (+2 for immediate consumption) and apple cider.

 <a href="http://www.flickr.com/photos/katydecorah/10102694436/" title="Apple picking! by katydecorah, on Flickr"><img src="http://farm6.staticflickr.com/5340/10102694436_83377f3c85_c.jpg" class="pop-out" alt="Apple picking!"></a>
 <a href="http://www.flickr.com/photos/katydecorah/10102654325/" title="Apple picking! by katydecorah, on Flickr"><img src="http://farm6.staticflickr.com/5515/10102654325_a56b0c1559_c.jpg" class="img-thirds" alt="Apple picking!"></a>